codeismagik/Dicitionary/README.md

 # Dictionary
-Nsibidi Dictionary Lexicon
-Self-comprised JSON for Nsibidi Ideographs created by Chiadikobi Nwaubani
+Nsibidi Dictionary Lexicon by Jordan Williams Self-comprised JSON for Nsibidi Ideographs created by Chiadikobi Nwaubani and digitally archived by Jordan Williams